 The Christian Formation Office is located in the building that connects the Educational Center (Day School) and Parish Center.

-NEW THIS YEAR - ONLINE PAYMENT FOR TUITION AND FEES THROUGH WESHARE
+ONLINE PAYMENT FOR TUITION AND FEES THROUGH WESHARE

 For payment of Christian Formation tuition and other fees, including the Sacramental Fee for First Communion, the Gr.
 10 Sophomore Retreat fee, and the Gr.
 11 Confirmation Retreat Fee.
 Use the WeShare option found on the Parish Home page to make these payments online using debit / credit cards, or checking / savings accounts.
 Click on this link for more detailed information: WeShare Online Payment (pdf)